harrypower/cubesolve/reference.md

   * will use board object to test piece voxel validity on the board
   * may contain board objects to facilitate piece or voxel board placement testing of orientations translations and or rotations
   * methods to manipulate a piece as a translation and rotation to make other piece orientations

-* piece array object
-  * this is a fixed array object that will contain the reference piece array
-  * this will allow the total pieces found in the translation and orientation object to be indexed
-  * this array and indexing of all the pieces for puzzle board are used in puzzle solution
-  * when then array is created it is of fixed size
-  * at array creation the pieces list that is to be stored is given to this array and placed in the array at this time.
-  * method to retrieve a given indexed piece that is stored already
-  * method to retrieve the total size of piece array
-  * indexed piece retrieval should be fast not stored in a linked list!

 * group list object
   * will be a general purpose list to group numbers or index values for example.